Sib Dar

-Sib Dar (سيبدر, also Romanized as Sīb Dar) is a village that is located in the Muzaran Rural District, in the Central District of Malayer County, Hamadan Province, Iran.
-At the 2006 census, its population was 15, in 6 families.
+Sib Dar (سيبدر) (Note: Also romanized as Sīb Dar) is a village in Muzaran Rural District of the Central District in Malayer County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 15 in six households.
+The 2016 census measured the population of the village as 12 people in five households.